 Care & Handling

-RESIDUE FROM TOUCHING / FINGERPRINTS:
+RESIDUE FROM TOUCHING / FINGERPRINTS

-Wearing cotton gloves when handling art helps to prevent oils, fingerprints, and residue transferring to the art.
+Gloves help to prevent oils, fingerprints, and residue transferring to the art.

-Use ARCHIVAL QUALITY materials for storing, matting, & framing art.
 Don't use cardboard, as it has harsh chemicals embedded that will discolor or negatively affect artwork over time.

-Its best to have a space between artwork and glass inside the frame.
-This prevents damages, clinging, & sticking to glass.
-You may want to seek out your local professional frame shop for advice with matting & framing.
+You may want to seek out your local professional frame shop for matting & framing your artwork.

 ORIGINAL OILS